Jonathan-Gander/WhatsNewView/README.md

 - `moreInfoButtonAction`: Function called when More info button is tapped.
 - `featureTapAction`: Function called when a feature is tapped.
 It takes two parameters: tapped feature, and feature index (in `features` array).
 Set to `nil` so `features` are not buttons (just views).

+All texts can be translation keys from `Localizable.strings`.

 ### Complete example

 Here is as example of a view displaying a `WhatsNewView` as a sheet.